aiven/aiven-operator/docs/docs/resources/serviceintegration.md

 !!! info "Adoption of existing integrations"

     If a ServiceIntegration resource is created with configuration matching an existing Aiven integration (created outside the operator), the operator will adopt the existing integration.

+!!! info "destinationEndpointRef"

+    Use destinationEndpointRef to reference a ServiceIntegrationEndpoint (instead of copying spec.destinationEndpointId).
+The controller resolves the endpoint ID from the referenced object's status.id.
+The reference must be same-namespace (namespace must be omitted) and destinationEndpointId and destinationEndpointRef are mutually exclusive.

 **Required**